Georgia–Lithuania relations

 Georgia-Lithuania relations refers to bilateral relations between Georgia and Lithuania.
+Lithuania is a member of the EU, which Georgia applied for in 2022.
+Both nations are members of the Council of Europe.
+Both countries are Post Soviet states as they were Republics of the Soviet Union.
+Georgia has an embassy in Vilnius.
+Lithuania has an embassy in Tbilisi.

 History

 Diplomatic relations between Georgia and the Republic of Lithuania were established on 16 September 1994.

 On 9 August 2018, Lithuania introduced migration restrictions on individuals placed on the Otkhozoria–Tatunashvili List, a list of individuals the Georgian Parliament considers to have 'violated the rights of Georgian citizens in the Georgian occupied regions of Abkhazia and Tskhinvali'.

 In December 2020, Lithuanian Foreign Minister Linas Linkevičius called for NATO to cooperate more closely with Georgia and Ukraine and maintain the 'open door' policy.